Write a little about yourself. Just a paragraph will do.

 Japanese restaurant in Philadelphia (I didn't even have to use my

 teeth.
 It melted on my tongue).
+Recently I tried pig neck, which

 The six things I could never do without